yasir2000/openwrt-oldwiki-md/FreecomFSG3.rst

  * FSG-3 uses RedBoot bootloader and runs bigendian SnapGear Linux 3.1.6 based on 2.4.27 kernel.
 Freecom told they're going to upgrade to 2.6 kernel during 2006.
  * There's various add-ons and GPL download on [http://www.openfsg.com/ http://www.openfsg.com]

+== Status ==
+ * 2.6.16 patched and running (based on SlugOS 3.10-beta)
+ * Network interfaces and switch work (0,1,2=LAN, 3=LAN/NPE, 4=WAN)
+ * SATA and PATA disks work (with slightly modified Fedora Core 4 patch from VIA)
+ * USB ports work with stock USB drivers
+ * WIFI card on Mini-PCI slot detected by kernel (Tried with Atheros and Intel, haven't tried loading drivers yet)
+ * Freecom registered proper ARM Linux machine ID for FSG-3 (1091)

+== ToDo ==
+ * Find out how GPIO's are routed (buttons, leds)
+ * RTC (opensource driver found, but not same that Freecom uses)
+ * lm_sensors (chip itself is supported but we're missing Freecom specific patches)
+ * OpenWrt support (Waiting for buildroot-ng XScale support)

 == Notes ==
  * Holding reset button while powering on enables recovery mode.
 FSG requests IP using bootp and tries to load zImage-recovery with tftp from bootp server.
  * RedBoot incorrectly reports Coyote machine ID to Linux kernel
  * Fan is noisy.
 It can be slowed down using software but it causes higher internal temperatures.
  * At least 250GB model came with internal Samsung 7200rpm 8MB PATA HDD.
-I don't know if others are PATA too or maybe SATA.
+I don't know if other models are PATA or SATA.

 == Links ==
  * Official Freecom support site: http://www.openfsg.com